Please note...

 Succeed in one thing - such as an initial weightloss to be able to learn how to ride a horse - and your self-belief that you can succeed long term in losing weight will rocket.
 You can use charity challenges as a way to start exercising in preparation.
 You don't need to look at the marathon - there are plenty of shorter events to get stuck into.
 Do a sponsored walk or slim for your favourite animal to raise money for him or her.

-6. Animals are everywhere and offer great ways to explore new countryside
+6. Animals and their habitat offer great ways to explore new countryside

 e.g. strolling around nature reserves, volunteering to help with coppice management or hedgelaying, farm holidays and the like - so that you can get to enjoy really beautiful scenery while you're exercising.
 Much nicer than going to a gym.
 Usually less costly too.
 And this scenery is everywhere so if you go on holiday or to visit a friend, you can walk together, talking and chatting and enjoying the natural world around you.
-The RSPB offers an annual membership which gives you free access to their nature reserves; and the RHS membership also gives you access to over 100 gardens.
+The RSPB offers an annual membership which gives you free access to their nature reserves; and the National Trust has over 500 homes & gardens, castles and coastline, countryside and events to explore or get stuck into.
+Please take your rubbish home with you!

 Always check with your GP before starting any new exercise programme.